Shibli Nomani: Legacy

+The Shibli Project

+The Shibli Project, undertaken by the Department of Arabic at Jamia Millia Islamia, aims to preserve the legacy of Shibli Nomani and make his works accessible to a wider audience.
+As part of the Shibli Project, students are encouraged to study the life of Shibli and his books.
+They are asked to write articles on the various shades of his life and to write reviews of his works.
+Students are also encouraged to make projects that showcase his life and contributions and to prepare charts related to his life.
+The Shibli Project also seeks to promote compatibility among the disciplines of Urdu, Islamiyat, and History.
+As part of this effort, students are encouraged to study Shibli's poetic works and to organise educational tours to Darul Musannifin, Azamgarh, and Lucknow to meet with Shibli's disciples and gain more insight into his life and works.
+One of the highlights of the Shibli Project is an exhibition on his life and contributions.
+The exhibition showcases the various facets of Shibli's life and works, including his scholarship, poetry, and activism.
+It also provides visitors with a glimpse into the cultural and intellectual milieu of early 20th-century India.

 Works

 Shamsur Rahman Faruqi, the poet, author, critic and literary theorist argued that Shibli's work has been unjustly dealt with:

 Faruqi refuted S. M. Ikram's claim in this regard and subtly highlighted the delicacy of Shibli's thought moulded into his Persian poetry.

 Shibli was inspired by the progress of science and education in the West.
 He wanted to inspire the Muslims to make similar progress by having recourse to their lost heritage and culture, and warned them against getting lost in Western culture.
 "Ultimately, the Nadwa gave up its notions of uniting occidental and oriental knowledge and concentrated on Islamic scholarship, and on the dissemination of biographical and historical writing in Urdu.
 Shibli's own writings set the pattern for the latter."
 In keeping with this goal, he wrote the following books: